 Natural resource stewardship is defined as “a use of natural resources that is socially and culturally equitable, environmentally sustainable, and economically beneficial”.
 To achieve this, public, private and civil society actors work together in an inclusive process with both site- and catchment-based actions.
 The programme’s key focus areas include: the improvement of resiliency in catchments, cities and industrial zones, and the promotion of circular economies.

-NatuReS is funded by the European Union, the German Federal Ministry for Economic Cooperation and Development (BMZ), and the UK Foreign, Commonwealth & Development Office (FCDO), and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) – a trusted partner within the international community of natural resource stewardship practitioners.
+NatuReS is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the European Union, and the UK Foreign, Commonwealth & Development Office (FCDO), and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) – a trusted partner within the international community of natural resource stewardship practitioners.

 NatuReS partnerships are aligned to the UN 2030 Agenda for Sustainable Development and engage in several activities that contribute to key Sustainable Development Goals (SDGs).